MaxwellGarceau/plagiarism-checker/README.md

 There's no way to filter these tests at the moment, but we can take care of that once there are enough tests for that kind of dev work to make sense.

-#### Load both WP Stubs and Brain Monkey
+#### Load both WP Core/Stubs and Brain Monkey together
-In a perfect world, we would be able to load the WP stubs and then overwrite them with Brain Monkey.
+In a perfect world, we would be able to load the WP Core or the WP stubs and then overwrite them with Brain Monkey.
 Not impossible!
-However, we would need the WordPress stubs to support function_exists and class_exists checks in order to make them pluggable (the hard part) and then load them after Brain Monkey (easy part).
+However, we would need pluggable functions (the hard part) and then need to load them after Brain Monkey (easy part).

+I did some experiments with [lucatume/function-mocker](https://github.com/lucatume/function-mocker).
+Using this package, we can load all of WP Core or all of the WP stubs and then patch out functions that we want to write assertions against.

+I really like this library and use it for writing tests on legacy code to pin functionality in place.
+However, the current stable version on composer hasn't been updated in 6 years and I decided to not tie this project down with code that was that old.

+I sent a message to the dev and would like to pick this idea up again in the future if the library maintenance changes.

-For the moment, this is on hold, but this would be a great project in and of itself.
+For the moment, this is on hold, but getting WP set up with Pest and having a selectable way of choosing between WP stubs, Brain Monkey, and WP Core would be a great project in and of itself.